RaviKMalhotra/CCSP/Domain 4 - Cloud Applications Security/Domain 4 Important Questions 1.md

 Option C is another broad generalization that may or may not be true.
 Option B is a better answer.
 Option D does not relate to the question about the SDLC and is therefore a poor choice for an answer.

 ### Question # 27 - What is the most secure form of code testing and review?
-A. Open source
+A. Open source.
-B. Proprietary/internal
+B. Proprietary/internal.
-C. Neither open source nor proprietary
+C. Neither open source nor proprietary.
-D. Combination of open source and proprietary
+D. Combination of open source and proprietary.
 Answer: D.

 Obviously, using multiple forms of code review will produce more secure results than any one form of review, in the same way that having multiple forms of security controls (physical, logical, administrative, etc.) will provide better security than just one type.
 The question is which is the “most” secure form of code testing and review.
 That would be the most extensive.
 Since the correct answer is a combination of open source and proprietary, the least secure would be least extensive.
 Option A is strictly open source so that is incorrect.
 Option C is neither open source nor proprietary, which is even less extensive.
 Option C is incorrect.
 Proprietary/internal is also less extensive than Option D. So Option B is incorrect.

 28. What is the major difference between authentication and authorization?
-		A. Code verification/code implementation
+	A. Code verification/code implementation.
-		B. Identity validation/access permission
+	B. Identity validation/access permission.
-		C. Inverse incantation/obverse instantiation
+	C. Inverse incantation/obverse instantiation.
-		D. User access/privileged access
+	D. User access/privileged access.
-Answer:
+Answer: B.

-B. This is the textbook definition of these terms.
+This is the textbook definition of these terms.
 All the other options are incorrect answers.
 	29. Access should be based on _______________.
 		A. Regulatory mandates
 		B. Business needs and acceptable risk